 Common problem in: small wide angle lenses, especially mirrorless/rangefinder designs

-Solution: correct it with the third party software “corner fix” or use gradients in Lightroom
+Solution: correct it with the third party software “corner fix” or use flat field correction/gradients in Lightroom, for more details have a look at this article

 Trivia: this is not exactly a lens aberration but rather the inability of digital sensors to capture light that hits them at a very acute angle.